 Salford went into the break with a dominant 30-4 lead over the Giants.
 Kris Welham opened the scoring as he took advantage of some poor Huddersfield defence from Rob Lui’s kick.
 Mid-season arrivals Tyrone McCarthy and Manu Vatuvei furthered the hosts lead.

 Welham doubled his account for the afternoon before Niall Evalds jinked his way through the Giants defence.
 Jermaine McGillvary did cross before the break for Huddersfield, but Ian Watson’s side remained in control.

 And, their control carried over into the second half with Vatuvei and Jake Bibby both scoring in quick succession to all but confirm victory for Salford.
 Oliver Roberts scored for Huddersfield, but it failed to slow the Red Devils down.

-Back-row duo Ben Murdoch-Masila and Josh Jones both forced their way over in the closing stages to round off a fantastic afternoon at the AJ Bell Stadium.
+Back-row duo Ben Murdoch-Masila and Josh Jones both forced their way over in the closing stages to round off a fantastic afternoon at the The Salford Stadium.
 Huddersfield’s Ryan Hinchcliffe did score the final try however it was definitely Salford that were laughing after a rampant display.